Griscelli syndrome

 Griscelli syndrome is a rare autosomal recessive disorder characterized by albinism (hypopigmentation) with immunodeficiency, that usually causes death by early childhood.
 Researchers have developed three different classifications of the form of disorder, characterised by different signs and symptoms.
-Type 1 Griscelli Syndrome is assosciated with severe brain function issues along with distinctive discolouring of the hair and skin.
-Type 2 Griscelli Syndrome have immune system abnormalities in addition to hypopigmentation of skin and hair.
-Finally, Type 3 is seen as those only affected by hypopigmentation of the skin and hair.
+Type 1 Griscelli syndrome is associated with severe brain function issues along with distinctive discolouring of the hair and skin.
+Type 2 Griscelli syndrome have immune system abnormalities in addition to hypopigmentation of skin and hair.
+Finally, type 3 is seen as those only affected by hypopigmentation of the skin and hair.
 This type is not associated with immune deficiencies or neurological abnormalities.

 Signs and symptoms

 Griscelli syndrome is defined by the characteristic hypopigmentation, with frequent pyogenic infection, enlargement of the liver and spleen, a low blood neutrophil level, low blood platelet level, and immunodeficiency.
 Very often there is also impaired natural killer cell activity, absent delayed-type hypersensitivity and a poor cell proliferation response to antigenic challenge.
 This may be caused by the loss of three different genes, each of which has different additional effects, resulting in three types of syndrome.
 Its inheritance is autosomal recessive.

 Examination of the hair in this syndrome may be useful.
 Under light microscopy, these hairs exhibit bigger and irregular melanin granules, distributed mainly near the medulla.
 Under polarized light microscopy, the hairs appear monotonously white.

 There are three main types of Grescelli syndrome: type 1, type 2, and type 3.
 Regardless of type, people with Griscelli syndrome have hypopigmented skin and light, silvery-gray hair.
 People with Griscelli syndrome type 1 have severe problems concerning brain function, typically characterized as delayed development, intellectual disability, seizures, hypotonia, and eye and vision abnormalities.
 People with Griscelli syndrome type 2 have immune system abnormalities and are susceptible to recurrent infections; they develop hemophagocytic lymphohistiocytosis, which may damage organs and body tissues.
 People with Griscelli syndrome type 3 only have the baseline light skin and hair coloring abnormalities.